calebabutler/Stack-Lang/README.md

     5 factorial print ; -> 120

 notice the difference between functions and values.
-Functions are just lists that are ran in compile time.
+Functions are just lists that are ran at run time.
 This can easily be rewritten as:

     'factorial (dup 0 = (pop 1) (dup 1 - factorial *) if) def